 Invest in your company’s greatest assets

-- Carry out the calculations underpinning the determination of the premiums that need to be charged for products, contracts and other arrangements that provide benefits on contingent events.
+- Carry out necessary analysis to determine charges for products, schemes, contracts and other arrangements that provide benefits on contingent events

-- Be effective in manipulating and analysing data sets.
+- Be effective in manipulating and analyzing data sets.

 - Communicate financial concepts in the work environment.